LinYuanWai/DbgNativeFlow/README.md

 Interpret the first 4/8 bytes as a pointer and jump through nested structures instantly.

 📦 Installation
-Unzip DbgNativeFlow.rar and copy the files into:
+Unzip DbgNativeFlow64.rar and DbgNativeFlow32.rar and copy the files into:

-Code
 x64dbg\plugins\release\x64\   (for 64‑bit)

 x64dbg\plugins\release\x32\   (for 32‑bit)
 Required files: